Epistemic Monte Carlo Tree Search: Background

 \subsection{Monte Carlo Tree Search}

-MCTS is a planning algorithm that constructs a planning tree with the current state $s_t$ at its root, to estimate the objective, here $\max_\pi Q^\pi(s_t, a)$ for every available action $a \in A$.
-The algorithm repeatedly performs the following four steps: \textit{trajectory selection}, \textit{expansion}, \textit{simulation} and \textit{backup}.
-Starting from the root node $n_0 \equiv s_t$, the algorithm selects a trajectory in the existing tree based on the averaged returns $q(n_k, a)$ experienced in past trajectories selecting the action $a$ in the same node $n_k$, and one of many search heuristics, such as an Upper Confidence Bound for Trees \citep[UCT,][]{UCT}:
+The MCTS algorithm constructs a tree with the current state $s_t$ at its root to estimate the objective: $\argmax_{a} \max_\pi Q^\pi(s_t, a)$ \citep[]{MCTS_survey}, by iteratively performing selection, expansion, simulation and backup.
+At each iteration $i$ of the algorithm a trajectory in the tree is selected using a tree search policy such as UCT~\citep[][]{UCT}: